 If you’ve had a tough stressful day, meditating could help.
 Meditating for 10 minutes could calm your mind to a certain extent that makes sleep easier.

 Taking a bath prior to bedtime may also promote sleep.
 Some people reported a cold bath is effective while others prefer a warmer bath.
 It’s up to you to find the best bath to ease the tension off your body.

-Having a poor quality of sleep is both physically and mentally draining.
-I hope you’ve found a natural remedy to deal with insomnia and enjoy deep uninterrupted sleep.
+Having poor sleep quality is both physically and mentally draining.
+I hope you’ve found the right tea to get a deserved night of rejuvenating sleep.

 I am an engineer-turned-writer who once struggle with social anxiety.
 After overcoming problems inflicted by low self-esteem and the fear of interaction, I realize the need for taking a holistic approach in developing our mind.
 I'm sharing my experience, remedies, and techniques that interest me in my quest to be a better self.

 What Is The Best Weighted Blankets for Hot Sleepers

 Best Portable & Foldable Meditation Benches

 Best Peppermint Tea Brands 2020 (Buyers Guide & Review)